Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Introduction

 \section{Introduction}

 Driven by their constantly improving capabilities, state-of-the-art neural networks have been experiencing a continued growth in size in the last decade \citep{pugliese2021machine}.
-This progress was made possible both by algorithmic and model design improvements (in particular with the introduction of transformer models) and the increasing computational power of modern GPUs.
+This progress was made possible by algorithmic and model design improvements (in particular with the introduction of transformer models) and the increasing computational power of modern GPUs.
 Scaling up the model architecture frequently results in improved performance \citep{devlin2018bert,zagoruyko2016wide}, causing the size and computational costs of state-of-the-art models to keep increasing steadily.
-These escalating costs not only limit applications in latency-sensitive and energy-constrained scenarios, but also contribute to higher carbon emissions, exacerbating environmental concerns.~\cite{DBLP:journals/cacm/SchwartzDSE20,patterson2022carbon}.
+These escalating costs limit applications in latency-sensitive and energy-constrained scenarios and contribute to higher carbon emissions, exacerbating environmental concerns~\cite{DBLP:journals/cacm/SchwartzDSE20,patterson2022carbon}.

-Several approaches from the literature aim at mitigating this problem.
+Several approaches from the literature aim to mitigate this problem.
 For example, quantization reduces inference time by quantizing the weights and activations into low-precision floating-point \citep{courbariaux2014training} or integer values \citep{wu2020integer,dettmers2022llm}.
 Knowledge distillation methods \citep{hinton2015distilling,aguilar2020knowledge} can transfer knowledge from an ensemble or single larger model into a smaller network.
-Finally, sparsification methods \citep{lecun1989optimal,han2015learning,hoefler2021sparsity} yield either sparse weight, or sparse activation tensors.
+Finally, sparsification methods \citep{lecun1989optimal,han2015learning,hoefler2021sparsity} yield either sparse weight or sparse activation tensors.